Max Pescatori – Soccer or Poker? $3m says he made the right choice

 Max was first introduced to card games whilst on vacation with his family and their friends.
 Soon after, when max was just 11 years old, he and his father played a game called “Scopa” in a tournament.
 Scopa is an Italian card game which is very popular in Italy.
 Max and his Dad won the tournament and went home with the trophy and his interest in card games was triggered.

 When Max turned 15 years old, he learned the game of poker and found he enjoyed it very much.
 In 1994, he left Milan to go to the United States to play poker in Las Vegas.
 He did not even know how to speak English.

-He had always been a 7 Card Stud player.
-He started out with that game.
-However, after playing for awhile, Pescatori discovered that he could make more money if he stuck to playing hold ‘em poker.
+He had always been a 7 Card Stud player so that is the game he started out with.
+However, after playing for a while, Pescatori saw that there was more money to be made from Texas Holdem poker and so made the switch.
 He was playing cash games in Las Vegas in 1998 when he met Valter Farina.
 This was the only Italian to win a WSOP bracelet at the time.

-Farina mentored Pescatori for the next year.
-In 1999, Max became a poker professional.
+Farina mentored Pescatori for the next year and in 1999 Max became a professional poker player.
 Along with live action, he played on the internet.
 In 2001, he earned a place in the World Poker Tour’s Aruba Tournament through an online poker site.
 He was on his way to the big time.

 In 2003, Pescatori won his first major tournament event at the World Poker Challenge in Reno.
 It was a $300 Limit Hold ‘em event.
 He won the Omaha Hi/Lo a few days later.
 He made 10 final tables in all in 2003.